1. Complete Sewer Connection Form

 Sewer Assessment

-A one-time fee, currently capped at $10,000, which applies only to properties that will be receiving new sewer service.
+A one-time fee, currently capped at $10,000 per sewer unit, which applies only to properties that will be receiving new sewer service.
+This fee can be financed as part of your quarterly tax bill up to 30-years.

 Connection Costs

-Connection costs will vary based on property characteristics.
+Connection costs will vary based on unique property characteristics such as where the plumbing exits your building and how far away your building is from the sewer service stub left in the public right-of-way.
 We recommend obtaining quotes from at least three qualified sewer installers.

 Sewer Service Fee